Cobord/TypeSafe_Tensors/README.md

 ## Planned features
 * Type-safe einsum
 * Type-safe broadcasting and stacking for both cubical and applicative tensors
+* In-place operations/views, and research on feasibility of linear types for doing so
-* In-place operations/views, strided representation of tensors, including reasearch on feasibility of such strided variants for non-cubical tensors
+* Strided representation of tensors, including reasearch on feasibility of such strided variants for non-cubical tensors
 * Better error reporting
 * Comprehensive optimisation via a FFI to a low-level kernel